An Overview of Microservices Architecture & Design

 This approach has some major disadvantages.
 There needs to be communication and negotiation across teams even for small changes.
 And some teams may find that it is easier to just make changes in the part of the code they own, even though that may not be the cleanest approach.

 Teams working on a microservices architecture tend to take a different tack.
-They organize teams by business capability or feature.
-A single squad develops a feature from the top (UI) to the bottom (database), and is also responsible for testing, deploying, and supporting it.
-This leads to improved ownership, faster development, and better quality.
+They organize teams by business domains and features.
+A single team develops a feature from the top (UI) to the bottom (database), and is also responsible for testing, deploying, and supporting it.
+This leads to increased ownership, better morale, faster development, and better quality.

 Software developers will readily vouch for the fact that deploying monolithic code changes to a production environment can be a nerve-wracking, stressful, and time-consuming experience.
 Several packages must be built, tested, and deployed, which requires a lot of time.
 After deploying the build, the team must track the application closely to ensure that nothing broke.
-And if any issues crop up, they must fix the failures immediately or roll back the changes.
+And if any issues crop up, the entire team is called to fix the failures immediately or roll back the update.

 Teams working on microservices avoid some of these problems by automating much of their build and deployment pipelines.
 The pipeline comprises a set of machines, each belonging to a different environment–build, integration, test, or production.
 Automated build and test scripts run on these machines.
 If all tests pass, then the build is “promoted” to the next environment.
 If any tests fail, then the scripts abort the process and notify the developer.